 When I look back at the yardsticks against which I’ve measured myself, it’s with comedy I always come up short.
 Though my palate for pretension developed early, there isn’t much I found funny growing up to which I’d dare go back now.
 It’s not that I consider these works embarrassments.
 Rather, I’m embarrassed for myself: did I really think that stuff was funny the first time around?
 I guess some standouts have turned out more than one-night stands.
 For example, the energetic inventiveness of the Looney Tunes begat the clever world-building of The Muppet Show, which, in turn, lead to the absurdist wit of Fawlty Towers.
 Soon later, I brushed up against cringe humour and fell in love with The Office and Extras, both brainchildren of Ricky Gervais.

-As Carl Weathers says, “Baby, you throw it all together, and you’ve got a stew going on,” or, if you recognize the reference, you’ve got Arrested Development, Mitchell Hurwitz’ short-lived sitcom about the dysfunctional Bluth family: the well-meaning Michael (Jason Bateman), his insecure son George Michael (Michael Cera), his neurotic brothers Byron (Tony Hale) and Gob (Will Arnett), and his manipulative parents George (Jeffrey Tambor) and Lucille (Jessica Walter).
+To paraphrase Carl Weathers, baby, you throw it all together, and you’ve got Arrested Development, Mitchell Hurwitz’ short-lived sitcom about the dysfunctional Bluth family: the well-meaning Michael (Jason Bateman), his insecure son George Michael (Michael Cera), his neurotic brothers Byron (Tony Hale) and Gob (Will Arnett), and his manipulative parents George (Jeffrey Tambor) and Lucille (Jessica Walter).
 Brush up now.
-With the series soon re-launching on Netflix, a fourth television season and a movie might still be possible.
+With the series soon relaunching on Netflix, a fourth television season and a movie might still be possible.